Nearly $1B from Silk Road Move for First Time Since 2015

 On November 3, more than 69,370 BTC originating from the Silk Road—one of the first darknet markets—moved for the first time since April 2015 via the following two transactions:

-BTC address 1HQ3Go3ggs8pFnXuHVHRytPCq5fGG8Hbhx transferred its entire balance to address bc1qa5wkgaew2dkv56kfvj49j0av5nml45x9ek9hz6 via 2 separate transactions.
+BTC In a cryptocurrency context, an address is a cryptographic k...
+More 1HQ3Go3ggs8pFnXuHVHRytPCq5fGG8Hbhx transferred its entire balance to address bc1qa5wkgaew2dkv56kfvj49j0av5nml45x9ek9hz6 via 2 separate transactions.
 1 BTC was sent in the first transaction while the remaining 69,369+ BTC was sent shortly after.
 The initial transaction was most likely sent as a test transaction to ensure that the BTC wasn’t accidentally sent to a wrong address.
 This action is typically seen when moving large amounts of cryptocurrencies to new addresses.

 It appears that this transaction was most likely conducted to switch between address formats.
 The former address is a Legacy/P2PKH address while the new address is a Bech32/P2WPKH address.
-Legacy addresses—the original A bitcoin address is a cryptographic key that “owns” bit...
-More format—start with a ‘1’ while Bech32 addresses—the native Segregated Witness, or SegWit, Segregated Witness, BIP141, w...
-More address format—start with bc1q.
+Legacy addresses—the original A bitcoin address is a unique cryptographic key that “owns...
+More format—start with a ‘1’ while Bech32 addresses—the native segwit address format—start with bc1q.
 Bech32 addresses are more efficient with Blocks hold batches of valid transactions that are hashed an...
 More space, which allow BTC blocks to hold more transactions.
 Additionally, Bech32 addresses are composed of numbers and only lower-case letters so there is less room for error than prior address formats.
 Around 5% of BTC is currently held in Bech32 addresses.

-While it is most probable that these transactions were made to stay up to date with the Bitcoin network, there is also some speculation that the wallet could have been cracked by hackers.
+While it is most probable that these transactions were made to stay up to date with the Bitcoin network, there is also some speculation that the A wallet is a device (a hardware device, a program, or servi...
+More could have been cracked by hackers.
 These movements could possibly mean that the wallet owner is moving funds to new addresses to prevent hackers from accessing the wallet.dat file or that hackers have already cracked the file.

 CipherTrace is monitoring the addresses for additional movement.